 The draft Eynsham Neighbourhood Plan is completed and ready to be presented to West Oxfordshire District Council who are responsible for the next stage of consultation, public examination and finally local referendum.

-West Oxfordshire (WODC) has approved changes to its own Local Plan which has been 'on hold' since earlier in the year when the Planning Inspector rejected it for not including enough new homes district-wide.
-He also made it clear that WODC had to respond positively to Oxford City's 'unmet housing need' which was formally agreed in September.
+West Oxfordshire (WODC) has completed the consultation on its own Local Plan which has been 'on hold' since early 2016 when the Planning Inspector rejected it for not including enough new homes district-wide.
+They should have collated all the comments received and will be restarting the Examination in Public soon.

 WODC has chosen to locate 3200 new homes in and around Eynsham of which 2750 will meet Oxford City's needs.
 They opted for 2200 will go in a 'new' village north of the A40 and 1000 would cover every possible scrap of land west of the village.
 Eynsham Parish Council made it clear that the large number of houses allocated to the west was a bad idea - it completely encircles the village to the west and includes so many houses that the result would inevitably be poorly designed and might even not result in enough houses being built.
 EPC preference is for up to 400 of the houses to be located north rather than west and leaving flexibility in the allocation until some initial design work is done.

 The Department of Communities and Local Government decided that the new village north of the A40 should be one of their Garden Village projects which means funding to prepare an outline design - a masterplan - and means WODC must accelerate their plans for what is now known as Oxfordshire Cotswold Garden Village - a bizare name given by DCLG for reasons best known to them!

 The Neighbourhood Plan is now entirely in the hands of WODC.
 We hope that they will do the decent thing and push the project through to completion in a timely manner.